addyosmani/backbone-fundamentals/index.md

 All templating solutions will have their own custom methods for handling template compilation, but if you understand the above, substituting Underscore's micro-templating for any other solution should be fairly trivial.

-**Note:** You may also be interested in looking at [Require.js tpl](https://github.com/ZeeAgency/requirejs-tpl).
+**Note:** You may also be interested in looking at [RequireJS tpl](https://github.com/ZeeAgency/requirejs-tpl).
 It's an AMD-compatible version of the Underscore templating system that also includes support for optimization (pre-compiled templates) which can lead to better performance and no evals.
 I have yet to use it myself, but it comes as a recommended resource.

-## <a name="optimizingrequirejs">Optimizing Backbone apps for production with the Require.js Optimizer</a>
+## <a name="optimizingrequirejs">Optimizing Backbone apps for production with the RequireJS Optimizer</a>

 As experienced developers may know, an essential final step when writing both small and large JavaScript web applications is the build process.
 The majority of non-trivial apps are likely to consist of more than one or two scripts and so optimizing, minimizing and concatenating your scripts prior to pushing them to production will require your users to download a reduced number (if not just one) script file.

 Note: If you haven't looked at build processes before and this is your first time hearing about them, you might find [my post and screencast on this topic](http://addyosmani.com/blog/client-side-build-process/) useful.

-With some other structural JavaScript frameworks, my recommendation would normally be to implicitly use YUI Compressor or Google's closure compiler tools, but we have a slightly more elegant method available, when it comes to Backbone if you're using Require.js.
-Require.js has a command line optimization tool called r.js which has a number of capabilities, including:
+With some other structural JavaScript frameworks, my recommendation would normally be to implicitly use YUI Compressor or Google's closure compiler tools, but we have a slightly more elegant method available, when it comes to Backbone if you're using RequireJS.
+RequireJS has a command line optimization tool called r.js which has a number of capabilities, including:

 * Concatenating specific scripts and minifying them using external tools such as UglifyJS (which is used by default) or Google's Closure Compiler for optimal browser delivery, whilst preserving the ability to dynamically load modules
 * Optimizing CSS and stylesheets by inlining CSS files imported using @import, stripping out comments etc.
 * The ability to run AMD projects in both Node and Rhino (more on this later)

 You'll notice that I mentioned the word 'specific' in the first bullet point.
-The Require.js optimizer only concatenates module scripts that have been specified in arrays of string literals passed to top-level (i.e non-local) require and define calls.
+The RequireJS optimizer only concatenates module scripts that have been specified in arrays of string literals passed to top-level (i.e non-local) require and define calls.
 As clarified by the [optimizer docs](http://requirejs.org/docs/optimization.html) this means that Backbone modules defined like this:

 ```javascript
 define(['jquery','backbone','underscore', 'collections/sample','views/test'],